deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 Gilgamesh made to intervene but the Great Father *snarled* from the depths of his soul.
 No being present was so foolish as to come between the god of the galaxy and his prey.

+Those amber eyes refocused on Keeda.

 “I grew up admirin’ you,” Daar said, at last.
 “Not unreservedly.
 Not wit’out thought.
 But not once *ever* did I or *anyon’* think o’ you as *anythin’* but worthy.
 Then we met you ‘fer real.
 We learned what you did ‘fer us!
 You were a light to our people!
-Saved our spirit from death at th’ hands o’ these evil shits!
+Saved our peoples' spirit from death at th’ hands o’ these evil shits!
 You were the best of us!
 What we were meant to be!”

 Daar *keened,* keened from the depth of his soul.
 “You were my *friend.”*